 The following risk factors are associated with eosinophilic esophagitis:

 - Climate.
 People who live in a cold or dry climate are more likely than those in other climates to be diagnosed with eosinophilic esophagitis.

 - Season.
-You're more likely to be diagnosed between the spring and fall, probably because levels of pollen and other allergens are higher and people are more prone to be outdoors.
+You're more likely to be diagnosed between the spring and fall, probably because levels of pollen and other allergens are higher and people are more likely to be outdoors.

 - Sex.
 Eosinophilic esophagitis is more common in males than in females.

 - Family history.
-Doctors think eosinophilic esophagitis may run in the family (have a genetic component).
+Researchers think that eosinophilic esophagitis may have a genetic component because the condition sometimes runs in families.
 If your family members have eosinophilic esophagitis, you have a greater chance of being diagnosed.

 - Age.
 Originally, eosinophilic esophagitis was thought to be a childhood disease, but now it is known to be common in adults as well.
 The symptoms differ somewhat between children and adults.